 It's no secret that for sports cards, like most collectibles, condition is very important.
 Cards in top condition sell for more money than those that have some defects, and pristine examples are often the source of great pride for their owners.
 Understanding card grading is therefore critical for any savvy sports card collector.

-In the early days of the hobby, a generally accepted scale of condition was formed using terms that most collectors have heard at one time or another: poor, excellent, mint, etc. While the scale was helpful, it was also subjective, and buyers and sellers did not always agree on the condition of a particular card.
+In the early days of the hobby, a generally accepted and widely understood measure of the condition of cards was poor, excellent, mint, etc. While this was helpful, it was also subjective, and buyers and sellers did not always agree on the condition of a particular card.

 What is Grading?

 Card grading involves the thorough examination of a sports card by a company with employees specially trained to evaluate the card's condition.
 After the card is examined, it is assigned a numerical grade and sealed inside a tamper-proof holder (known in the hobby as "slabbing").
 Most grading companies specifically state that the grade is invalid if the card is removed from the holder.

 While the numerical value is the key part of a card grade, the scale used can vary from company to company.
 Grades are most commonly assigned using 10-point or 100-point scales, with higher numbers equating to cards in better condition.
 The old descriptive terms are often still used as well, and though "Mint" once described a card in perfect condition, more recent adjectives like "Gem Mint" or "Pristine" have popped up to signify a card with no flaws.

 The grading companies charge a fee for each card they grade.
 Collectors can often reduce the fee on a per-card basis by having larger numbers of cards graded at once or by allowing more time for the service to grade the cards.

 Card graders are specially trained to inspect sports cards for flaws or imperfections.
 They usually wear gloves to avoid doing any damage themselves, and they use powerful lights and magnifying devices to help catch things that might go unnoticed by the naked eye.